Where To Stream Dracula, The Wolf-Man, And Other Black-and-White Halloween Classics

 Black and white spooky oldies are still great, and very often, perfect for family viewing.

-When I was a kid and you still had to pick movies based on the plastic VHS covers in your local video rental store, I had no better friend than the old-school monster movies.
+Chances are when you were a kid, you still picked out your movies based on the plastic VHS covers in your local video rental store.
+And if you were like me, I bet you loved those old monster movies.
 Commonly, these films are known as the “Universal Monsters,” because from the 1930s through roughly the 1950s, they were put out by Universal Pictures.
 These monsters are the monsters who comprise all the members of the “The Monster Mash,” not to mention every single off-the-rack go-to Halloween costume since our parents were kids.

 1932’s The Mummy stars Boris Karloff in the titular role.
 At that point, he was already famous for playing Frankenstein’s monster in the 1931 version of Frankenstein.
-(Yeah, you think Star Wars movies come out a lot these days?
+(Yeah, you think Marvel movies come out a lot these days?
 These old monster movies happened right on top of each other!
-Dracula came out THE SAME YEAR as Frakenstein!)
+Dracula came out THE SAME YEAR as Frankenstein!)

-You can rent The Mummy on Amazon right here.
+The Mummy is streaming on Amazon Prime right here.

 Doubly exciting (and weird) is that Bela Lugosi (famous for Dracula) plays the monster in this one, NOT Boris Karloff.
 This is a fun game for a certain kind of kid: can you spot the monster actor, suddenly in a different monster role?

 3.The Wolf-Man (1941)